"Art For Life

 , Mariah Carey

-.
-This year is no different with performances by Estelle
+and John Legend.
+This year is no different with performances by Estelle, Maxwell

 , and Rick Ross as well as DJ MOS planned and honorees including filmmaker and philanthropist Tyler Perry, President and Artistic Director at Creative Time Anne Pasternak, Co-Founders of Demarest Films Samuel Englebardt and William D. Johnson, featured artist Rashid Johnson, and novelist Walter Mosley guaranteed to bring an A-List crowd out to celebrate and support the arts.

 Art For Life 2013 honorees Anne Pasternak (center), (clockwise from top left) Tyler Perry, Samuel Englebardt, Walter Mosley, and William D. Johnson.
 (Courtesy Photos)

 "When I was in school I had art programs and music programs.
 Everything I've done today has been because I was able to exercise creativity as a young person.
 Art allows people a way to dream their way out of their struggle," says Russell.
 The man who would become a global icon grew up humbly in Jamaica, Queens.
 His father was a teacher, later a professor of Black History at Pace University, and his mother worked for the New York City

 Parks Department.
 Russell tells me, "They were also artists."

 "The reason we started Art For Life in the Hamptons," Russell explains, "is because there are so many giving people there.
 Before I sold my house in East Hampton, my backyard was the space for this event and we were able to raise a lot of money and do good things for young people.
 Art For Life is the best party in the Hamptons."
 Together with his brothers, artist Danny Simmons